Approved by the Board of Governors, 2016/12/14; Reviewed, revisions approved 2019/10/08

 11.4 Formal Resolution

-11.4.1 When a decision is made that formal resolution is the appropriate course of action the Centre for Human Rights will appoint an investigator to conduct a full investigation.
-The investigator may be an individual internal to the University or an external person retained for this purpose.
+11.4.1 When a decision is made that formal resolution is the appropriate course of action the Centre for Human Rights Equity and Inclusion (REI) will appoint an investigator to conduct a full investigation.
+The investigator may be an individual internal to REI or an external person retained for this purpose.
 The investigator will be properly trained to conduct investigations into sexual violence complaints, trauma-informed investigations, and the potential impact of intersectional identities on how sexual violence is experienced.
 The complainant and the respondent will be informed that they may have a support person present during the investigation process.

 11.4.2 The steps taken to investigate a complaint may vary but will generally involve the following: